 Do you know that 87% of today’s online travelers visit a hotel website before making a booking?
 Moreover, according to Google research, these same travelers visit an average of 18 websites via multiple devices across eight sessions before making a hotel reservation.
 So how can your hotel stand out from the competition?
-The answer is that you are being up-to-date with the latest digital marketing trends and customer behaviors, then applying them to attract the travel consumers’ attention right away when they search online.
+The answer is being up-to-date with the latest digital marketing trends and customer behaviors, then applying them to attract the travel consumers’ attention right away when they search online.

 What Exactly is Digital Marketing for Hotels?

-The Hotel digital marketing provides a wide range of initiatives to maximize your hotel’s online presence and increase direct sales.
+Hotel digital marketing provides a wide range of initiatives to maximize your hotel’s online presence and increase direct sales.
 Such initiatives include optimizing your hotel website and booking engine, promoting your property on social media outlets such as Instagram and Facebook, and solidifying your hotel ́s presence on OTAs to acquire customers in the first place.